IMLS/estimating-wifi/imls-backend/README.md

 DATABASE_URL="postgres://${POSTGRES_USER}:${POSTGRES_PASSWORD}@localhost:5432/${POSTGRES_DB}?sslmode=disable"
 ```

-**This is for development on LOCAL MACHINES ONLY**.
-Environment variables displayed here are inappropriate for a production environment.
+**The above values are for development on LOCAL MACHINES ONLY**.
+Environment variables displayed here are inappropriate to deploy to a production environment.

 ### Running the backend